joyful-fox-2019/e-commerce/README.md

 ```
 token : <your_token_value>
 ```
-To get token, you need to sign up first.
+To get token, you need to login with your account, or sign up if you haven't made one.
 Just follow the instructions below.

 **Sign Up**
 ----